-When rent, auto loans, student loans — and especially credit card debt — reach uncomfortable limits, the stress on a marriage can be overwhelming.
+When rent, auto loans, student loans — and especially credit card debt — reach uncomfortable limits, the stress on a relationship can be overwhelming.

-Debt management programs are proven as a successful way for consumers to eliminate debt.
-More than 177,000 participated in debt management programs in 2015 and they retired a combined $1.1 billion of debt.
+Debt management programs are proven as a successful way for consumers to eliminate credit card debt.
+More than 340,000 people participated in debt management programs in the U.S. in 2019 and they retired a combined $1.8 billion of debt.

 Hopefully along the way, a couple learns that both sides spend money, both sides need to live on a budget, both sides need to plan and discuss the approach to spending so that money doesn’t end up being the prime factor in a breakup.